casperiv0/home-inventory/README.md

 ## Status

-- finished, not sure what todo with this project _yet_.
+- finished, not sure what to do with this project _yet_.

 ## Stack